 Address: 168-170 Little Collins St, Melbourne VIC 3000

 With a regularly changing menu to match the ingredients of the season, you’re only getting the best at Oster.
 What stood out from its list for us, however, as its dessert menu (sweet-tooth through and through).
 Order yourself a deconstructed lemon meringue tart, flamed when plated for some extra flavour and presentation points.

-Agostino is more of a wine bar, with an amazing Italian restaurant that just happens to be out back.
-The wine cellar downstairs is a great mix of wines and antipasti, while upstairs you’ll find a larger set menu.
+A wine bar with an amazing Italian restaurant that just happens to be out back.
+The cellar downstairs is a great mix of wines and antipasti, while upstairs you’ll find a larger set menu.
 Seafood is the star of the menu at Agostino, with tiger prawns, anchovies and flounder swimming across the menu.

-Rosella Ristorante is celebrity chef Neil Perry’s hat-in-the-ring of Melbourne’s Italian restaurant world, and we’re pleased to report it’s far from aeroplane food.
-Woodfired lamb dishes and over 16 variations of handmade pasta can be found on the menu.
+Rosella Ristorante is celebrity chef Neil Perry’s hat-in-the-ring for Melbourne’s best Italian restaurant.
+You’ll come for the woodfired lamb dishes, but you’ll stay for the sixteen variations of handmade pasta that can be found on the menu.
 This along with the outdoor seating, overlooking the Yarra River, makes for a truly wonderful dining experience.

 At Sosta Cucina your drink will never be half full (or half-empty, depending on your optimism) with its fantastic table service.
 Attentive staff will look after you throughout your meal, and this is another three to four-course menu restaurant, so that’s a long time.
 The antipasti are a great way to start your evening, before digging into a main of pasta or steak.

 Address: 12 Errol St, North Melbourne VIC 3051